AryaVora621/MakEMinds-Documentation/src/pages/team-info.md

 - [List team members and roles]

 ## Season Goals
-1. Develop an innovative and competitive robot for CENTERSTAGE
+1. Develop an innovative and competitive robot for CRESCENDO
 2. Strengthen our engineering documentation practices
 3. Expand our community outreach initiatives
 4. Foster team collaboration and growth